Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

    - For example: The octal value **042** represents the decimal **34**.

    - Quick analysis.
-If its just numbers then it is probably just ASCII, if its a combination of numbers and letters then it is probably Hex and if only numbers 0-7 then probably octal
+If its just numbers then it is probably just ASCII, if its a combination of numbers and letters then it is probably Hex and if only numbers 0-7 then probably octal.

    ## Modes of data protection

     - **DATA at rest** - hardrive database- encryption of the laptop or hard drive
     - **Data in Motion** - Data moving between devices- e-g encrypted email  - use encryption